DiamondKen/CS100-RShell/README.md

 ## Introduction

 This Project is to develop a command shell in C++.
 We will call it R'Shell (or rshell for short).
-This program is able to peforming printing a command prompt, read input from the user, execute appropriate commands and repeat until an exit command is executed.
+This program is able to peforming printing a command prompt, read input from the user, execute appropriate commands, work with the connectors && || ; and repeat until an exit command is executed.

 ## Diagram